All numbers and rates pertain to place of residence (not occurrence).

 The number of ER Visits and Hospital Discharges from non-Federal, acute-care, inpatient facilities.
 Only ER Visits and Hospital Discharges of Georgia residents who were seen in a Georgia facility are included.

 Patients can be counted more than once if readmitted.
 Patients who were admitted through the ER but subsequently admitted as an inpatient are counted only once.
+(Discharge data and ER data are mutually exclusive).

 ER Visits and Hospital Discharges include patients discharged living or dead.